woocommerce/woocommerce/readme.txt

 = Upgrading =

-Automatic updates should work a charm; as always though, ensure you backup your site just in case.
+Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

-If on the off chance you do encounter issues with the shop/category pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
+If on the off-chance you do encounter issues with the shop/category pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 = Dummy data =